Updated: Jun 26

 You are unjust.
 (Amos 5:7,12)

 Did the people listen to Hosea and Amos?
 Sadly, no. Things were going great for them!
 Why change a thing?

 And in 722 B.C.
 God judged them.
 And it was worse than awful.

 The Bible just tells us God used Assyria to judge His people.
 The Assyrians come into Israel to collect their taxes and took everything of worth.
-They surround the capital of Samaria and starve the people for 3 years.
+They surround the capital of Samaria and starved the people for 3 years.
 But according to other sources the standard operating procedure for the Assyrians was to skin people alive and put their skin on the walls of the cities.
 They decapitated people and put their heads on spikes and lined the roads to the cities.
-There is even a report of them cutting open people's stomachs and putting a cat in there and watching the cat claw its way out.
+There is even a report of them cutting open people's stomachs and sewing a cat in there and watching the cat claw its way out.
 Sounds horrific if it happened that way.
-Then the Assyrians take the Jewish leaders back to Assyria and repopulate Israel with foreigners who intermarry with the few Jewish people left.
+Then the Assyrians take the Jewish leaders back to Assyria and repopulate Israel with foreigners who intermarry with the Jewish people left.
 Hence the group the Samaritans came about.

 The 10 northern tribes of Israel were gone.
 Lost to this day.

 Here is where you may disagree with my thinking.
 And that is OK.
 Perhaps my thinking will not turn out to be true.
 Perhaps I'm wrong.
 I don't begin to claim I have insight into how God is working in our present day history.
 I just know He is.
 But what if...?